PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 ```

-The last piece of the puzzle is to make suer that we are able to pass additional fields on the user creation.
+The last piece of the puzzle is to ensure that we can pass additional fields on the user creation.

-To allow extra fields like `fullName` and `bio` we need to update the `config/plugins.ts` file with the following:
+To allow extra fields like `fullName` and `bio`, we need to update the `config/plugins.ts` file with the following:

 ```ts
 export default () => ({